Author’s Bio

 Charles Cresson Wood, MBA, MSE

-Charles Cresson Wood is a technology risk management consultant.
-He assists organizations with the technology transition, risk assessment, contingency planning, and strategic planning issues related to peak oil and climate change.
+Charles Cresson Wood is a technology risk management consultant specializing in the conversion of organizational infrastructure so that it is local, sustainable, and resilient.
+He assists organizations with the transition to green technology, as well as the risk assessment, contingency planning, and strategic planning issues related to political upheaval, financial collapse, peak oil, and climate change.

-He is the author of the practical and timely new book entitled “Kicking The Gasoline & Petro-Diesel Habit: A Business Manager’s Blueprint For Action.”
-He has also given speeches on this same topic at conferences such as the Secure World Expo, Marin Environmental Forum, and the HK Systems Transportation & Logistics Conference.
+He is the author of the practical and timely book entitled “Kicking The Gasoline & Petro-Diesel Habit: A Business Manager’s Blueprint For Action.”
 His articles about peak oil, and the business and government response to peak oil, have appeared in various places such as the Energy Bulletin and Culture Change.
+He is furthermore a Certified Permaculture Designer (a type of integrative ecologist) and a local organizer for Transition Towns (a worldwide community organizing movement).

 Mr. Wood holds an MBA in finance and a BSE in accounting from the Wharton School of Business at the University of Pennsylvania.
 He also holds an MSE in computer science from the Moore School of Engineering at the University of Pennsylvania.
 He is a Certified Information Systems Auditor, Certified Information Systems Security Professional, and a Certified Information Security Manager.
 He has additionally passed the Certified Public Accountant examination.

 Mr. Wood is noted for being on top of the latest trends and cutting-edge developments, and for his ability to express technical concepts in easy-to-understand business language.
-Reflecting this, he was involved in the computer security field since the late 1970s, well before most people knew that hacking, identity theft, and viruses were going to be serious problems.
-As a researcher working for SRI International (formerly Stanford Research Institute), he worked on a variety of future technology assessment projects.
-Mr. Wood resides near San Francisco, California, and is available for management consulting projects, news media interviews, and speaking engagements.
+Reflecting this, he has been involved in the computer security field since the late 1970s, well before most people knew that hacking, identity theft, and viruses were going to be serious problems.
+Formerly a researcher working for SRI International (aka Stanford Research Institute), he has worked on a variety of future technology assessment projects.
+Mr. Wood resides near San Francisco, California.
+He is available for management consulting projects, news media interviews, and speaking engagements.
 He can be contacted directly at:

 Author’s point of view: